tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - Redeployment applies exclusively to protocol-owned assets in excess of required settlement and redemption thresholds

 Overcollateralization redeployment is a post-settlement, system-level capital efficiency mechanism and does not involve user funds, user rewards, or assets required to satisfy redemption guarantees.

+### 14A.0.1 Redeployment Exposure Limits and Controls

+Any system-level redeployment of overcollateralization is subject to explicit exposure limits and safety controls.

+Redeployment constraints include:
+- Redeployment may apply only to protocol-owned assets in excess of all user settlement and LOOP redemption backing requirements
+- Redeployment exposure is capped at a fixed maximum percentage of excess backing, as defined by governance parameters
+- Redeployment may be fully disabled by governance without affecting user settlement or redemption rights
+- No redeployment may occur during an active execution cycle
+- No redeployment may increase leverage or introduce cross-collateral dependencies

+Redeployment logic is deterministic and subject to audit.
+Its purpose is limited to operational efficiency and capital preservation, not profit maximization.

+Failure or underperformance of redeployed assets does not impair user principal, user settlement outcomes, or minimum redemption backing.

 ### 14A.1 Purpose